AiCodeCraft/Anti-Dump-Algorithm/README.md

 ## 12. License & Acknowledgments

 - This document and example code are licensed under a **Public license**
 - Thanks to all dumpy ai-website users!
-Realy , real thanks!
+Realy , real thanks stupid dumps!
 From funfact to real solution!

 #### Copyright
 [S. Volkan Kücükbudak](https://github.com/volkansah)